 - (a) Credit Authorization.
 A landowner or developer may earn and receive a monetary Mobility fee credit against a required Mobility fee within the same Mobility Zone(s), or an adjacent benefitted Mobility Zone.
-In order to receive Mobility fee credit, a landowner or developer must design or construct to City standards as they may be amended, or provide the real property needed, for one or more of the following: - (1) an entire MSP; - (2) a portion, either physical or financiala, of an MSP that is provided to logical termini, as determined by the Department in consultation with the City Traffic Engineer; or - (3) a PMP that is within the same Mobility Zone as the development, or as otherwise set forth in this subpart and meets the following applicable (a) (3) (E) and (F), criteria for the applicable Mode, as determined by the Department, or the Council as advised by the Department, as the case may be, pursuant to this Section.
-See subsection (f) for approval of PMPs. - (A) Corridor Mode PMP must: - (i) connect two existing collector, or higher functionally classified, roads; - (ii) be greater than or equal to one-half (1/2) mile in length; and
+In order to receive Mobility fee credit, a landowner or developer must design or construct to City standards as they may be amended, or provide the real property needed, for one or more of the following: - (1) an entire MSP;

+- (2) a portion, either physical or financiala, of an MSP that is provided to logical termini, as determined by the Department in consultation with the City Traffic Engineer; or - (3) a PMP that is within the same Mobility Zone as the development, or as otherwise set forth in this subpart

+(a) (3) (E) and (F), and meets the following applicable criteria for the applicable Mode, as determined by the Department, or the Council as advised by the Department, as the case may be, pursuant to this Section.
+See subsection (f) for approval of PMPs. - (A) Corridor Mode PMP must: - (i) connect two existing collector, or higher functionally classified, roads; - (ii) be greater than or equal to one-half (1/2) mile in length; and - (iii) perform as a functionally parallel road to at least one MSP.
+The PMP must be located within one-half (1/2) mile of at least one MSP, and must improve the V/C ratio of the MSP(s).